stevenelson35/stevenelson35.github.io/all_collections/_posts/2026-07-07-saints-tame-cubs.md

 Camilla got her haircut and some new jeans for casual days at school next year.

-Shopping before an evening Iowa Cubs game against the St. Paul Saints.

-Camilla got her haircut and some new jeans for casual days at school next year.

 ![Camilla Haircut]({{ site.pics_url }}20260707_143601.jpg)

 Patrick likes baseball and has had season tickets in the past.
 We caught an evening game that was the first in a series against the St. Paul Saints (from my home state).